impshum/Tutor-Piles/README.md

 #### **IMPORTANT MENU JIGGERY**

-To access the menu push the cursor to the left side of the window.
-It should slide open on hover.
+To access the menu using the keyboard (so far)...

+    Right - Opens the menu
+    Left - Closes the menu
+    Up/Down - Navigate the menu
+    Enter - Choose slideshow

 ---